Special Relationship: Analysis of compatibility

 Biden has been regarded as to having a less compatible personality to Johnson than Trump had.
 Dan Balz, noting that Johnson and Biden have different leadership styles, a generational gap in age, and that their respective political parties occupy different positions on the political spectrum, has opined that the two, "are anything but natural soul mates".

 After Biden was elected, there was some speculation that Biden would have a less friendly personal relationship with Johnson than Trump did.
 Analysts believed that Trump had more similarities to Johnson than Biden does.
 After Biden won, Business Insider reported that sources from Biden's campaign had told the outlet that Biden held hostility towards Johnson, believing him to be a right-wing populist who is similar to Trump.
 In December 2019, Biden had publicly derided Johnson as a, "kind of physical and emotional clone" of Donald Trump.
 History related to the two leaders was cited in reports of their likely hostility.
 During his tenure as vice president in the Obama administration, Biden had concurred with Obama in standing in opposition to a Brexit, while Johnson was a key advocate for it.
 Biden is a firm supporter of maintaining the Good Friday Agreement, while Johnson had, at times, been characterized as treating as an impediment to implementing Brexit.
-Johnson's racist past comments about Biden's friend, political ally, and former boss Barack Obama were regarded as a source of potential animosity for Biden.
+Johnson's past comments about Biden's friend, political ally, and former boss Barack Obama were regarded as a source of potential animosity for Biden.
 Johnson's derisive comments on Biden's former colleague, and fellow Democrat, Hillary Clinton were also regarded as a potential source of animosity for Biden.
 The degree to which Johnson embraced Trump was also speculated to be a point of bother that Biden may hold.
 There were further reports that Johnson was viewed even more negatively by vice president-elect Kamala Harris, and that members of the Biden–Harris team did not consider Johnson to be an ally and had ruled out the possibility of a special relationship with him.
 Ahead of Biden's inauguration, analysts speculated that Johnson's priority for a post-Brexit free trade deal between the two nations would not be treated as a priority by Biden.
 However, some analysts speculated that the two could reach common ground on prioritizing actions to combat climate change.